Telecommunications in the Cook Islands: Broadcasting

-Internet
+Internet infrastructure and connectivity

+History

+The internet was first set up in the Cook Islands in 1995 by Casinos of the South Pacific (also the first iGaming license in the country).
+Donald Wright and his nephew Darren Wright set up a 256K connection in Telecom Cook Islands facilities, connected to Telecom New Zealand.
+The Cook Islands is one of the birthplaces of the iGaming industry.

 There were 6,000 Internet users in 2009 and 3,562 Internet hosts as of 2012.
 The country code top-level domain for the Cook Islands is .ck.

 In June 2010, Telecom Cook Islands partnered with O3b Networks, Ltd. to provide faster Internet connection to the Cook Islands.
 On 25 June 2013 the O3b satellite constellation was launched from an Arianespace Soyuz ST-B rocket in French Guiana.
 The medium Earth orbit satellite orbits at 8062 km and uses the Ka band.
 It has a latency of about 100 milliseconds because it is much closer to Earth than standard geostationary satellites, whose latencies can be over 600 milliseconds.
 Although the initial launch consisted of 4 satellites, as many as 20 may be launched eventually to serve various areas with little or no optical fibre service, the first of which is the Cook Islands.

 In December 2015, Alcatel-Lucent and Bluesky Pacific Group announced that they would build the Moana Cable system connecting New Zealand to Hawaii with a single fibre pair branching off to the Cook Islands.
 The Moana Cable is expected to be completed in 2018.

+Digital transformation

+As a small island digital state the Cook Islands faces a unique set of challenges in digital transformation, one being that it is heavily reliant on international support and cooperation to develop and fund its ICT improvement projects.

+Until 2019, Telecom Cook Islands was the sole provider for internet, mobile and fixed telephone communications for the country.
+Internet was provided via satellite which was costly to the government with an unreliable connection especially to the outer islands.
+The passing of the Competition and Regulatory Authority Act 2019 (CRA) and the Telecommunications Act 2019 provided the opportunity for new competitors to join the market.
+It also provides for subsidising the provision of telecommunications to areas or customer groups which cannot reasonably be served on a commercial basis.

+The passing of the CRA and Telecommunications acts paved the way for the Cook Islands Government to establish the state owned enterprise, Avaroa Cable Limited.
+This was made possible through the funding from New Zealand Aid Programme and the Asian Development Bank.